yuki04160/Predicting-Customer-Churn-in-Telecom/README.md

 # Predict-Customer-Churn-in-Telecom-
-Build predictive modeling in R using Kaggle data set
+Build Logistic Regression and Decision Tree in R using Kaggle dataset "Telco Customer Churn."